25 Best Gifts for New Grandparents June 2026

 For a more sentimental option, guided journals allow grandparents to write directly to the new baby.
 "Letters to My Grandchild" sets are popular, unique gifts for first-time grandparents, with prompts for messages the child will read when they are older.
 Grandparent-specific baby books let them record milestones from their perspective, like the first time they babysat or their first holiday together, creating a parallel history to the parents' baby book.

 Preparing a home for visits is about convenience.
-With the average grandparent spends 3,917 dollars on their grandchildren each year, many are investing in gear to make hosting easier so parents do not have to pack the entire nursery every time.
+According to a 2025 study from The Senior List, the average grandparent spends 3,917 dollars on their grandchildren each year (among those who provide support), so many are investing in gear to make hosting easier and parents do not have to pack the entire nursery every time.

 - Sleep solutions: A portable crib or playpen gives the baby a safe place to nap without parents hauling a travel bed.